sushilks/lutronjs/README.md

 # To start SERVER
 LUTRON_SERVER_IP="xx.xx.xx.xx" npm run server

+# To run Watch
+npm run watch
+this will show all the events generated in the LOXONE controller.

 # To create a container to run the package use the docker directory
 ## Build the container